chaos-mesh/chaos-mesh/doc/DEVELOP.md

 # Development Guide

 This guide prepares you for the development of Chaos Mesh from scratch.
-Before you get started, it is recommended you get familiar with the project through the following materials:
+Before you get started, it is recommended to get familiar with the project through the following materials:

 - [README](../README.md)

-The development flow starts from [Set up your development environment].
+The development flow starts from [Set up your development environment](./setup_env.md).
 After this, you can choose any of the following procedures to contribute:

 - [Develop a new chaos](./dev_hello_world.md)
 - [ ] Add facilities to chaos daemon